Total Serum ProteinSkip to the navigation

 The normal values listed here—called a reference range—are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.

-Prolonged bed rest, such as during a hospital
+- Prolonged bed rest, such as during a hospital stay.

 What To Think About

-Protein also can be measured in the urine.
-To learn more, see the topic
+- Protein also can be measured in the urine.
+To learn more, see the topic Urine Test.

 Other Works Consulted